-The purpose of the Eminent Scholar Program is to facilitate a mentoring relationship between a newly-hired UMBC Assistant professor and a prominent researcher in their field.
-This relationship will be established to provide a connection for the UMBC faculty member to their larger research community in order to enhance their success as they advance through the ranks of academia.
+Purpose: The Eminent Scholar Program facilitates a mentoring relationship between a newly-hired UMBC tenure-track Assistant professor and a prominent researcher/practitioner in their field.
+This relationship will be established to provide a connection for the UMBC faculty member to their larger research and/or creative, artistic community in order to enhance their success as they advance through the ranks of academia.

 - Eminent Scholar Mentor Information

 - Contact information of the administrative support person in your department/program to work with the Assistant Professor to coordinate the logistics of the program.